Martin Luther King Reading & Reference List—Updated For 2010

 Reverend King asked serious questions about America as a war criminal nation in Vietnam and he asked if America merited divine judgement as a wicked nation of racism and social inequality.
 These questions, even in the time of Barack Obama, are still worthy of consideration.

-Here is an admittedly incomplete, but I hope, useful Martin Luther King viewing, visiting, listening, and reading list.
-The three additions for 2009 are noted towards the bottom of the list.
+Here is an admittedly incomplete, but I hope useful, Martin Luther King viewing, visiting, listening, and reading list.

 An excellent book is Martin & Malcolm & America—A Dream Or A Nightmare by James H. Cone.
 This book follows the words and the careers of both these men.
 The premise, which holds up, is that Dr. King and Malcolm X (photo below) were not as far apart as sometimes portrayed.
 Malcolm was a man with a broader vision than one of simple racial solidarity, and King was in many respects a fierce and almost apocalyptic critic of America.